If you have been running your website for a while and you are in need of more traffic then you are probably wondering what are the best SEO tools?

 The Best SEO Tools - Final Word

-Which tools you decide to start using today will depend upon your individual situation in terms of what you want to achieve, your current position and the budget you have available to spend on shiny new tools.
+Which tools you decide to start using today will depend upon your individual situation in terms of what you want to achieve, your current position, and the budget you have available to spend on shiny new tools.

 I definitely don't advise signing up for everything even if they are free, it's important to test and learn one tool at a time to properly understand how it can benefit you and to make sure you get the full amount of use out of it.

 When it comes to SEO tools and software avoid anything that looks or smells like black-hat or gray hat.
-These spammy tools and article directory submission tools haven't fooled anybody for years, so save your time, money and reputation and stick to reputable tools and methods for growing more authority.
+These spammy tools and article directory submission tools haven't fooled anybody for years, so save your time, money, and reputation and stick to reputable tools and methods for growing more authority.

-I would recommend to most people to sign up for SEMRush or Ahrefs if you want to sign up for an all-in-one suite that offers lots of tools in one package.
+I would recommend most people sign up for SEMRush or Ahrefs if you want to sign up for an all-in-one suite that offers lots of tools in one package.
 If you have the budget then I would sign up for both, however, try one first and learn it thoroughly before adopting more tools and complicating your process.

 Want the latest tools in your inbox?